Baltimore and Annapolis Railroad: End of passenger service

-Following World War II, gasoline and cars came back.
-By 1949, the B&A offered scheduled commuter bus service between Baltimore, Glen Burnie, and Annapolis, along with its passenger rail service, and reported an operating deficit of $100,000 on an annualized basis.
+In September 1949, the B&A formally requested permission to abandon passenger car service.
+In December 1949, the Public Services Commission granted their request to end passenger rail service but, as was demanded by city leaders along the line, required them to continue freight service.
+The B&A announced the end of passenger service that month.
+To prepare for the loss of passenger rail service the B&A began offering scheduled commuter bus service between Baltimore, Glen Burnie, and Annapolis, along with its passenger rail service.
 A proposal for the line to be acquired by the B&O Railroad for freight service was discarded when the B&O's studies concluded it would require $1.35 million in infrastructure improvements to bring it up to Class 1 railroad standards.
-By June, 1949, the developer of a new housing community near Glen Burnie complained in Architectural Forum magazine that the rumored discontinuation of "rail rapid transit" was adversely affecting sales to buyers, "who don't want to ride busses on congested streets".